All indications from the ICANN meetings in Seoul are that significant delays for the release of new gTLDs (Generic Top Level Domains) are expected.

-According to Rod Beckstrom, ICANN’s CEO, new gTLDs will be made available when, “we've adequately addressed the important issues that are on the table.”
-These important issues include efforts to address malicious conduct, root scaling, economic analysis, trademark protections, and vertical separation as related to the new gTLDs.
+According to Rod Beckstrom, ICANNÛªs CEO, new gTLDs will be made available when, we’ve adequately addressed the important issues that are on the table.
+These important issues include efforts to address malicious conduct root scaling economic analysis trademark protections and vertical separation as related to the new gTLDs.